 After you’ve reviewed and evaluated your current policies and procedures, the next thing on your physical security risk assessment checklist is to inspect your actual facility.
 This includes checking your physical structures and overall premises to identify anything that can affect the integrity of your physical security.

-Maintenance is a commonly overlooked part of an office building security checklist, but having a clean, clutter-free space can actually make a big difference when it comes to security.
+Maintenance is a commonly overlooked part of an office building security assessment, but having a clean, clutter-free space can actually make a big difference when it comes to security.
 A premise with debris, garbage or unkempt landscaping may be more of a target for criminals, while unorganized interiors can lead to slower responses during critical moments.

 Use this physical building security checklist to check and inspect your facility’s physical premises.